GoogleCloudPlatform/click-to-deploy/k8s/elasticsearch/README.md

 ```

 The application is installed by default with the `updateStrategy` of "OnDelete"
 assigned to the StatefulSet.
-If your configuration was chenged or if you are
+If your configuration was changed or if you are
 unsure if it still up to date, run the following command to ensure the right
 `updateStrategy`: